bugzilla/bugzilla/docs/en/rst/using/finding.rst

 using parentheses for combining and priority, in order to construct searches of almost arbitrary complexity.

-There are three fields in each row of a boolean search.
+There are three fields in each row (known as a "term") of a custom search:

 - *Field:*
-  the items being searched
+  the name of the field being searched

 - *Operator:*
   the comparison operator